mistrmochov/magiskWaydroid/README.md

  Please keep in mind, that this script will propably not work on all system configuration.
 For example, these files are only for x86_64 architecture, for which these files were generated!
 But I will try my best to make the script full complete, It was meant as temporary solution for replacing other scripts.

+ Also please, If you have an idea, how to make scripts better and accessible to more people, feel free to pull requests, I will be happy to make the script better.

  **Requirements**

  waydroid